ChongWuLab/CMO/README.md

 Additional columns are allowed but will be ignored.
 We recommend removing the additional columns before analysis to save space.

 **Note:** The performance of CMO depends on the density of summary-level data.
 We highly recommend running CMO with raw summary-level data.
-Pre-process step such as pruning and restricting to top SNPs may harm the performance.
+Pre-process steps such as pruning and restricting to top SNPs may harm the performance.

 ### Performing the CMO